 Stepping lightly on the earth is important to us, so as well as avoiding harm to animals by being vegan, we take the environment seriously, and most waste goes into our compost bins, up to Bleujennow Crafts to be upcycled, or recycled.
 We have solar panels on the roof, high energy performance ratings on all our machines, and reduce water use as much as possible.
 As far as possible we buy local, or at least UK grown, produce, and within its natural season.

 To help you travel light, we have available lots of things to borrow.
 Cot, blow-up children's beds, highchair, and other baby equipment; children's books and toys; beach towels, chairs, buckets and spades, and other beach equipment.
 In the bedroom are slippers and bathrobes as well as towels.
 In the bathroom we have Faith in Nature toiletries which are made in the UK.

 Penzance is the perfect town for a break, with an array of pubs, cafes, galleries, sub tropical gardens, and the famous art deco Jubilee Pool.
 There are three main festivals: Golowan in June, culminating in the colourful Mazey and Quay Fair Days; in the winter, there is Montol, celebrating the winter solstice; the Penzance Literary Festival in July

 To the west is Mousehole (where the cat lives!), Lamorna, Land's End and the Minack Theatre.
-To the east is Marazion, where you can reach St Michael's Mount by foot or by boat.
+To the east is Marazion, from where you can reach St Michael's Mount by foot or by boat.
 Around the entire coast you'll be spoilt by choice for spectacular cliff walks!
 Inland, there are some fantastic walks to ancient monuments, including Carn Euny and the Merry Maidens.

 We are ten minutes walk from the train and bus stations, and the town centre.
 From Penzance, trains and buses run to most places in Cornwall, including the picturesque train journey to St Ives, with its wealth of art galleries, including the Tate Gallery, and glorious north coast walks.
 Even the Eden Project is easy to get to by train!